Emerald Cut vs Radiant Cut Diamond: The Most Clear-Cut Distinction

 The major difference in the radiant cut is that although it is rectangular in shape much like the emerald cut, it does not have step cuts and is instead home to 70 triangular or kite-shaped facets which originate from the center and do an excellent job of maximizing the brilliance and sparkle of the stone.

-Carat Weight vs Visible Size
+Emerald Cut vs Radiant Cut: Carat Weight vs Visible Size

 The difference between carat weight and the visible size between the emerald and radiant cuts is almost the same, with both the cuts appearing larger than their actual carat weight.
+You can use our Diamond Carat Size Chart to determine the right size for your diamond.

-When comparing a round brilliant cut diamond with an emerald and radiant cut diamond, all of the same carat weight, it is can be easily noticed that both these diamonds appear larger.
+When comparing a round brilliant cut diamond with an emerald and radiant cut diamond, all of the same carat weight, it can be easily noticed that both these diamonds appear larger.
 In the case of emerald cuts, they appear larger due to the top surface is bigger than the one found in round cuts.

 Radiant cuts are also created in an elongated manner and hence appear bigger than the round cut diamonds, even though they have a slightly smaller face-up measurement when compared with the round cuts of the same weight.